Garden of Eden (1954 film)

 Garden of Eden is a 1954 nudist film directed by Max Nosseck.
-It was co-produced by Walter Bibo (born on 13 April 1903 in New York City), and Norval E. Packwood.
+It was co-produced by Walter Bibo and Norval E. Packwood.
 Outdoor scenes were filmed at Lake Como Family Nudist Resort in Lutz, Florida.
 Karen Sue Trent, about age seven (appearing as Joan in this film) went on to guest star as "Penny Woods" in 14 episodes of Leave It to Beaver four years later.

 Plot

-After East Coast businessman Jay Randolph Lattimore approves the designs for a new gymnasium he is donating, he discusses with his attorney and an associate how he has recently undergone a complete personality change: Susan, the widow of Lattimore's son Tom, who was killed in the war, confronts the gruff, bitter Lattimore with the news that she and her six-year-old daughter Joan will no longer be dependent upon him and are leaving his house to move to Miami, where she believes she can resume her modeling career.
+In a flashback, businessman Jay Randolph Lattimore is confronted by Susan, the widow of Lattimore's son Tom, with the news that she and her six-year-old daughter Joan will no longer be dependent upon him and are leaving his house to move to Miami, where Susan believes she can resume her modeling career.
 Although Lattimore states he will not allow Susan to leave with his granddaughter, he later observes them as they say goodbye to the housekeeper and drive away.

 Early in the morning, on the outskirts of Tampa, Susan is confused by a detour in the highway, and the car breaks down in a remote area.
-Fortunately, another driver, Johnny Patterson, is on the road and attempts to fix the car.
-When he realizes a professional mechanic is required, he invites Susan and Joan to rest at the nearby Garden of Eden resort until a garage opens.
-After making them comfortable in a cabin at the "members only" resort, Johnny leaves to arrange to have the car worked on, but fails to advise Susan and Joan that they are in the middle of a nudist colony.
+Another driver, Johnny Patterson, stops and attempts to fix the car.
+When he realizes a mechanic is required, he invites Susan and Joan to rest at the nearby Garden of Eden resort until a garage opens.
+After making them comfortable in a cabin at the "members only" resort, Johnny leaves to get the car fixed.
+He fails to advise Susan and Joan that the Garden of Eden is a nudist colony.

-Meanwhile, the abandoned car has been found by a Highway Patrol unit and Lattimore is advised.
-After a short nap, Susan awakens, looks out the cabin window and is surprised to see Joan, and other children, playing without any clothes on.
+Meanwhile, the abandoned car has been found by a Highway Patrol unit and Lattimore is contacted.
+After a short nap, Susan awakens, looks out the cabin window and is surprised to see Joan and other children playing in the nude.
 Several naked adults also pass by.
-When Johnny returns to explain that he is arranging to have her car repaired, Susan tells him that she thinks that the children are delightfully natural naked, but is not convinced about the adults and decides to remain in the cabin until the car is ready.
-Johnny tells Susan that he is an actor and also works at the camp.
+When Johnny returns to explain that he is arranging to have her car repaired, Susan tells him that she thinks that the children are delightfully natural naked, but is not convinced about the adults.

 Lattimore, meanwhile, receives a phone call from the police advising him that Susan and Joan are safe at the Garden of Eden, which he assumes is a motel.
-After Johnny discovers that the car repair will take several days, Susan, fully dressed, wanders outside to meet several of the nudists, including a theater director, who expresses an interest in her acting ability.
+After Johnny discovers that the car repair will take several days, Susan, fully dressed, wanders outside to meet several of the nudists.
+She meets a theater director who expresses an interest in her acting ability.
 Later, Joan asks her mother if she feels funny being the only person with clothes on.